Colorado Recovery Assistance For Tourism

 Reimagine Destinations Program

-The Reimagine Destinations Program assists Colorado tourism destinations advance projects that foster the long-term resilience of the Colorado tourism industry.
+The Reimagine Destinations Program assisted Colorado tourism destinations advance projects that foster the long-term resilience of the Colorado tourism industry.

 • enhanced collaboration between state and local tourism leaders